CPT-G/CIDM6330/dj_em_planning/readme.md

 <span style='color: 4EC8AE;'>EMData</span>: This testing is intended to validate data from an post to the em_data.csv with defined parameters.

 <span style='color: 4EC8AE;'>LatLongPoints, FakePlotting, Mapping</span>: This testing is intended to verify scatterplot points are populating on the graph/map with accuracy.
 In hindsight I would combine LatLongPoints, FakePlotting, and Mapping into one class.
-There ended up being superfluous redundancy between these classes.
+There ended up being superfluous redundancies between these classes.

 <span style='color: 4EC8AE;'>Colors</span>: This testing is intended to verify RGB and Hex Colors are able to be accessed from the dictionary of available colors.
 It also asserts false values to fail the test.